-A few tourists know the interesting things to see in Chelsea and in its surroundings.
-In the past, this neighborhood was characterized by grocery stores, industries and storages.
-In recent years, Chelsea has undergone a significant renewal, becoming one of the coolest areas in New York, with many restaurants, important brand shops and a vivid night life.
+A few tourists know the interesting things to see in Chelsea and its surroundings.
+In the past, this neighborhood was characterized by grocery stores, industries, and storages.
+In recent years, Chelsea has undergone a significant renewal, becoming one of the coolest areas in New York, with many restaurants, major brand shops, and a vivid night life.

-A walk along the High Line is one of the best ways to escape from the obvious touristic sightseeing of NYC and visit an interesting borough while mingling with the locals.
+A walk along the High Line is one of the best ways to escape from the obvious touristic sightseeing of NYC and visit a fascinating borough while mingling with the locals.
 Enjoy!

 You must be logged in to post a comment.